nickesparza/my-Junimo-Client/README.md

 # my-Junimo-Client

 # Summary:
 Finally, an app that makes resource and crafting management easy in Stardew Valley!
+This app allows you to manage the inventory of your character(s) and easily see if your inventory meets the requirements for crafting items (and larger projects!) inside Stardew Valley.

 # User Stories